 Whether it has accomplished this is certainly debatable, as service offerings are not much different than others.

 However, there is a personal touch to Pyramid and some good uses of technology, including a slick personal dashboard and the ability to communicate with agents via text.

-Ovation is a credit repair service acquired in 2018 by LendingTree, the popular online lender search platform.
-It offers a competitive suite of services
+Ovation is a credit repair service acquired by LendingTree, the popular online lender search platform.
+It offers a competitive suite of services.